Bira/octopus-carnival/_posts/2023-05-02-oghmas-faithful.md

 region in a big way.

-This is about as lofty a goal as that of the Noble, though it's much less concerned with mundane politics.
+This is about as lofty a goal as that of the Noble, though it's much less concerned with secular politics.
 The Faithful is still going to need allies, and so has a ready-made reason to work together with any other PCs interested in restoring the city.